YaseenTheAnalyst/Bloomberg-Financial-Analysis/README.md

 - **Profit Margins**: Gross profit margins have been stable, with the base case projecting a moderate increase, while the weak case shows a potential slight decline in profitability.

 ## Tools Used
-- **Microsoft Excel**: For data manipulation, analysis, and building forecast models.
+- **Google Sheets**: For data manipulation, analysis, and building forecast models.
-- **Power BI**: For creating interactive visualizations and dashboards.
 - **Bloomberg**: Source of historical financial data.

 ## How to Use this Project